Albert Mohler: On Catholicism

 Mohler believes the Catholic Church is a "false church" that teaches a "false gospel" and regards the Papacy as an illegitimate office.
-During a March 13, 2014 podcast of The Briefing, Mohler stated that Evangelicals "simply cannot accept the legitimacy of the papacy" and that "to do otherwise would be to compromise Biblical truth and reverse the Reformation."
-Mohler has denounced Pope Francis for his perceived left-leaning leadership.
+During a March 13, 2014, podcast of The Briefing, Mohler stated that Evangelicals "simply cannot accept the legitimacy of the papacy" and that "to do otherwise would be to compromise Biblical truth and reverse the Reformation."
+Mohler denounced Pope Francis for his perceived left-leaning leadership.
+He praised Pope Benedict XVI upon his passing, despite their theological differences, as "a great defender of Western Civilization, shaped by historic Christian presuppositions.
+His defense of the sanctity of human life and the integrity of marriage and the family were grounded in two great assertions.
+First, the positive assertion that truth exists and is evident in revelation.
+Second, that a powerful “dictatorship of relativism” threatens to unravel civilization, truth, and moral authority."

 Mohler stated that he was one of the original signatories to the Manhattan Declaration because it is a limited ecumenical statement of Christian conviction on the topics of abortion, euthanasia and gay marriage, and not a wide-ranging theological document that subverts confessional integrity.
 He emphasized that he signed the document in spite of his deep theological disagreements with the Catholic Church.

-Family Planning
+Family planning

-Mohler spoke in June 2004, about married adults who choose not to have children.
+Mohler spoke in June 2004, about married adults who choose not to have children:

-Mohler has also been critical of birth control methods that prevent implantation of the fertilized egg, which he believes "involve nothing less than an early abortion."
-He has attempted to bring about a new reflection on the topic within evangelical opinion.
+Mohler has also been critical of emergency contraceptives that prevent implantation of the fertilized egg, which he believes "involve nothing less than an early abortion."

 Gender roles and sexuality

+On February 23, 2024, St. Patrick's Cathedral held a memorial in attendance by over 1000 people for Cecilia Gentili, a transgender activist.
+Albert Mohler described the service as a "transgender celebration" that "scandalized" the Church.

 In 2017, Mohler signed the Nashville Statement.

+He said of trans people "We cannot affirm someone in a delusion" when asked whether Christians should use a person's preferred name.

 He opposed the repeal of the US military's "don't ask, don't tell" policy on the grounds of religious liberty.
-He said of trans people "We cannot affirm someone in a delusion" when asked whether Christians should use a person's preferred name.

 Science

-Mohler is a young earth creationist.
+Mohler is a young Earth creationist.

 Yoga

 According to Mohler, yoga practice is not consistent with Christianity.

-After voicing his stance on the topic, Mohler stated that he was 'surprised by the depth of the commitment to yoga found on the part of many who identify as Christians'.
+After voicing his stance on the topic, Mohler stated that he was "surprised by the depth of the commitment to yoga found on the part of many who identify as Christians".